Vixen FL70S Review

 contrast and very tight stellar images from the high-strehl

 objective make the FL70 a surprisingly good tool for visual deep sky.
-I had a most
+I had a

-secluded and dark spot on the Prom’.
+from a secluded and dark spot on the Prom’.

 The Great

-Nebula in Orion revealed significant structure at 112x – as good as I’ve seen
+Nebula in Orion revealed significant structure at 112x – as good as I’ve seen in a small scope.
+I easily picked the strange oval

-Nebula out of the darkness above Zeta Tauri too.
+misty patch of the Crab Nebula out of the darkness above Zeta Tauri too.

 Open